CodingMarkus/FFmpegWrapperScripts/README.md

     gifo - Animated GIF (or APNG) w/ optimized palette.

     transform - Copy audio/video data unmodified, just rewrite container.

-Scale can either provide both, width (w) and height (h) or only one of both by setting the other one to -1 in which case the aspect ratio is kept.
-Alternatively, the following special keyword values are supported:

-    half    - Halves the video resolution.
-    quarter - Quarters the video resolution.
-    double  - Doubles the video resolution.
-    x%      - Scales the video by x percent (up or down).

-Volume can either be in percent, allowing increasing and decreasing volume by any amount desired (up to the point where the output clips), or it can be "max" in which case the maximum amplication is calculated that is possible without causing any clipping.

-The container format is guessed by the file extension of the output file.
-E.g.
-".mp4" generates an MPEG 4 container file, whereas ".mkv" would generate a Matroska container, and ".webm" a WebM container.
-Similar using ".apng" with the GIF profile creates an animated PNG file.
-Note that not all codecs can be used in all container formats.

-If output is a folder, the same file name as input will be used, except for the file extension which will be the default extension for the default container format of the chosen profile.
 ```

 # Help as shown by `enc.audio` Script